Hard-Link Migration Store

 Location modifications

-Location modifications that redirect migrated content from one volume to a different volume have an adverse impact on the performance of a hard-link migration.
-This impact is because the migrating data that must cross system volumes can't remain in the hard-link migration store, and must be copied across the system volumes.
+Location modifications that redirect migrated content from one volume to a different volume have an adverse effect on the performance of a hard-link migration.
+Performance is affected because the migrating data that must cross system volumes can't remain in the hard-link migration store.
+They must be copied across the system volumes.

 Migrating Encrypting File System (EFS) certificates and files